hungcq/knowledge-repo/language/english-grammar-in-use-intermediate.md

   - On a river/road
   - On the coast
   - On the way
+  - On media (eg on TV/the radio/the phone)
+  - On holiday/vacation/business/a trip/a tour/a cruise
 - At:
   - At the top/bottom/end of
   - At school/uni/college/home/work
   - At a party/concert/meeting/wedding/conference...
   - At the station/airport
+  - At the age/speed/altitude... of
+  - At number + units (eg at 90 miles per hour, at 100 degrees)
 - Front/back:
   - In the front/back of a car
   - At the front/back of a building/theater/group of people...